Best KPIs for the equipment rental industry

 Rental Rate: Rental revenue/number of contracts

-The rental rate KPI measures the average change in rental rates from period to period.
-It is one of the easiest metrics to capture, but also one of the most important.
-Rates can be broken down by daily, weekly, or monthly contracts.
-Calculating regular payments for your equipment signifies the minimum rental amount you can set to maintain revenue goals and benchmarks, while ensuring you still meet short-term needs.
+The Rental Rate KPI measures the average change in rental rates from period to period.
+It's one of the easiest metrics to capture but also one of the most important.
+Rates can be broken down into daily, weekly, or monthly contracts.

 Equipment rental companies that do not properly track rental rates may lose the chance to recoup the substantial money they have spent to rent or own their machines in the first place.